Labour statistics recent and upcoming developments

 Single Touch Payroll (STP) based statistics

-• Weekly Payroll Jobs will be transitioning to a quarterly release in the short term, to enable us to redirect some resources toward improved and new labour market products and expanding the use of STP data in ABS labour statistics.
-The final monthly release will be on 11 July 2024.
+• Weekly Payroll Jobs is transitioning to a quarterly release as a temporary measure, to enable us to redirect some resources toward improved and new labour market products and expanding the use of STP data in ABS labour statistics.
 The time between the final payroll period and the release date will be extended to take advantage of more complete STP reporting.

 • Employer characteristics in Weekly Payroll Jobs indexes were updated with the release in March 2024.
 We are developing a roadmap for how to move from these summary indexes of STP-reported jobs to level estimates of employee jobs.